juhoveli/fullstackproject/documentation/diary.md

 DB in the country data listing (info page).
 It is now very easy to fetch say only 10 first countries, so it makes loading times shorter.
 Should be able to implement paging and filters with a little more investigation.

+Later I also had some problems with ordering data from DB.
+Queries didn't work well with nested data, so I had to do much console.logging to find out how the data is actually saved to state when DB is queried.
+So today has been mainly about figuring out how to get data shown on screen.
+Country listing is easy, but as I want to do more than that - filtering and ordering, I need to really be sure what to do.
+Also the data in the database is not the best available.
+Not all values and keys are present in all countries, and this causes some problems.
+If I want to get countries sorted by population it can't be done easily because there are null values.